timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-07-14
+# Objectives for Today 2022-07-15

-- Work through the cleanup tasks scattered throughout.
-- Make a quick icon for the executable and apply it in the post build steps.
-- Create the Windows installer and make that part of the build and distribute.
+- Finish the Windows installer and make that part of the build and distribute. (should just work)
-- Regular RocketLeague breaks, every ~3 hours, doing a "best of 3" in ranked 1v1.

-## Breakfast on Friday if goal is met??
-11 subs
+- Find some PBR textures with normal maps that can be used for testing.
+- Implement normal mapping in Internal Combustion Engine High Detail Shader.
+  - First by computing bittangents in vertex shader
+  - Then, _hopefully_, by computing and adding them to Vertex Data during export process.

+## 5pm ET / 2100 UTC: RocketLeague Showdown: Tim vs Fllr best of 3 $100 on the line!